luxlike/udacity_Traffic-Sign-Classifier/writeup.md

 #### 3. Describe how certain the model is when predicting on each of the five new images by looking at the softmax probabilities for each prediction.
 Provide the top 5 softmax probabilities for each image along with the sign type of each probability.
 (OPTIONAL: as described in the "Stand Out Suggestions" part of the rubric, visualizations can also be provided such as bar charts)

-The code for making predictions on my final model is located in the 72th cell of the Ipython notebook.
+The code for making predictions on my final model is located in the 19th cell of the Ipython notebook.

+Here is result image:

+![alt text][image9]

 For the first image, the model is relatively sure that this is a "Speed limit(20km/h) sign (probability of 0.6), and the image does contain  other speed limit signs.
 The top five soft max probabilities were